Ayan-Script/Ayan-Script/README.md

 ### 🚀 About Me

-I am a highly motivated and hardworking **B.Tech Computer Science student** with a solid foundation in programming and software development.
-I am deeply passionate about technology, solving complex problems, and staying updated with the latest industry trends.
-My goal is to leverage my technical skills to build innovative solutions that make a positive impact.
+Motivated and hardworking **B.Tech Computer Science** student with a strong foundation in programming.
+Passionate about technology, AI, problem-solving, and continuous learning.
+Seeking opportunities to apply skills in a challenging environment.

 - 🎓 Currently pursuing **B.Tech in Computer Science**.
 - 💡 Passionate about **Machine Learning, Cloud Computing, and App Development**.